Free consultation

 Jump to Section:

 It is well-established that hundreds of thousands of people are harmed or killed by medical negligence.
 Looking at Illinois alone, there have been thousands of cases filed over the last decade that have led to millions of dollars worth of settlements and verdicts.
-Additionally, a recent statistic cited errors made during the care and treatment of patients by doctors, nurses, and hospitals to be the third leading cause of death.
+The National Library of Medicine cited errors made during the care and treatment of patients by doctors, nurses, and hospitals to be the third leading cause of death.
 Our skilled Chicago medical malpractice attorneys have handled all types of medical cases involving matters such as:

 • Burns